 During the clinic, refugee clients come to receive assistance filling out paperwork, reading mail, making phone calls and handling other day-to-day tasks.
 Volunteer are needed to assist clients with reviewing documents, making phone calls, and any other daily task that may occur.
-This occurs Mondays at Vineyard Church
+This occurs at Vineyard Church Monday from 1-4 pm and Friday from 10 am – 1 pm.

 The individual mentoring program pairs an individual from Burma with an individual from America to assist the mentee with any goals they may have.
 This program is perfect for someone who has a flexible schedule and who is willing to commit to a year-long, meaningful program working in a one-on-one environment.